-Open Fires are PROHIBITED Today Due to HIGH WINDS!
+Open Fires are NOT ALLOWED Today Due to High Winds

 Barbecue grills (electric, gas & charcoal) are allowed today.
 Enclosed pellet grills (Traeger, etc.) are also allowed.
 Portable outdoor fireplaces may be used in accordance with the manufacturer's instructions within 15 feet of combustible surfaces, providing that it is elevated 12 inches off of the ground and it has a spark arrestor, chimney stack, or screen over the top.